All Episodes Plain Text

 There's some really important ideas on the table.

-And I think this is part of it, because if you take government bureaucrats out of the health care equation and you have doctor -patient relationships, Better for everybody.
+And I think this is part of it, because if you take government bureaucrats out of the healthcare equation and you have doctor-patient relationships, it's better for everybody, more efficient, more effective.

 That's the free market.